Route 66 - The Art of Photographing Nothing

 Spend a weekend with Ken Rockwell and Dave Wyman on an epic tour to the vast empty spaces in the quintessential desert town of Barstow and points east along the mystical, mythical Mother Road.

 Some think there’s not much more to Route 66 in the California desert that sand, sky and a vast emptiness.
-Of course they’re wrong, as we’ll prove for ourselves with the cornucopia of images we’ll come home, showcasing landscapes, people, salt flats, junked vehicles, neon and and even a fair amount of water that all grace this often scorned part of the Mother Road.
+Of course they’re wrong, as we’ll prove for ourselves with the cornucopia of images we’ll come home, showcasing landscapes, people, salt flats, junked vehicles, neon and and maybe a fair amount of water that all grace this part of the Mother Road.

 We’re conducting this trip on Super Bowl weekend.
 That’s means traffic at the end of our outing will be a breeze.
-And we’ll end early enough that everyone should be able to return to home or to wherever they’ll stay that evening to watch the game.
+And we’ll end early enough that fans the game should be able to return to home or to wherever they’ll stay that evening in time to watch the game.

 Quantity: